Iraqi invasion of Kuwait: Iran–Iraq War and Iraqi debt to Kuwait

-Allegations of Kuwaiti economic warfare and slant drilling
+Kuwaiti economic warfare and alleged slant drilling

-In 1988, Iraq's Oil Minister, Issam al-Chalabi, strove for a reduction in the crude oil production quota of Organization of the Petroleum Exporting Countries (OPEC) members to end the 1980s oil glut.
+In 1988, Iraq's Oil Minister, Issam Al-Chalabi, strove for a reduction in the crude oil production quota of Organization of the Petroleum Exporting Countries (OPEC) members to end the 1980s oil glut.
 Chalabi argued that higher oil prices would help Iraq to pay back its US$60 billion debt by increasing its revenues.
 However, given its large downstream petroleum industry, Kuwait was less concerned about the prices of crude oil and in 1989, Kuwait requested OPEC to increase the country's total oil production ceiling by 50% to 1.35 e6oilbbl per day.
 Throughout much of the 1980s, Kuwait's oil production had already been considerably above its mandatory OPEC quota and this had prevented a rise of crude oil prices.
 A lack of consensus among OPEC members undermined Iraq's efforts to end the oil glut and consequently prevented the recovery of its war-crippled economy.
 According to former Iraqi Foreign Minister Tariq Aziz, "every US$1 drop in the price of a barrel of oil caused a US$1 billion drop in Iraq's annual revenues, triggering an acute financial crisis in Baghdad".
 Iraq interpreted Kuwait's refusal to decrease its oil production as an act of aggression.

 The increasingly tense relations between Iraq and Kuwait were further aggravated when Iraq alleged that Kuwait was slant-drilling across the border into Iraq's Rumaila field.
 The dispute over the Rumaila field started in 1960 when an Arab League declaration marked the Iraq–Kuwait border 2 mi north of the southernmost tip of the Rumaila field.
 During the Iran–Iraq War, Iraqi oil drilling operations in Rumaila declined while Kuwait's operations increased.
 In 1989, Iraq accused Kuwait of using "advanced drilling techniques" to exploit oil from its share of the Rumaila field.
 Iraq estimated that US$2.4 billion worth of Iraqi oil was "stolen" by Kuwait and demanded compensation.
 According to oil workers in the area, Iraq's slant drilling claim was fabricated, as "oil flows easily from the Rumaila field without any need for these techniques."

 On 26 July 1990, only a few days before the Iraqi invasion, OPEC officials said that Kuwait and the United Arab Emirates had agreed to a proposal to limit their oil output to 1.5 e6oilbbl per day, "down from the nearly 2 million barrels a day they had each been pumping", thus potentially settling differences over oil policy between Kuwait and Iraq.